xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

 ### Override proxy details in the test script

-Starting from **version 7.0.0**, Katalon Studio supports an option to pass proxy details via a request object in Web Service testing.
+From version 7.0.0 onwards, Katalon Studio supports an option to pass proxy details via a request object in Web Service testing.
 Below is an example:

 ```groovy
 RequestObject requestObject = findTestObject("google")